VanarChain/vanarchain-blockchain/README.md

 ```shell
 make all
 ```
 5. Copies the geth file from the build directory to the parent directory.
-Copies the bootnode file from the build directory to the parent directory.
 Changes the current directory to the parent directory.
 ```shell
 cp ./build/bin/geth  /usr/bin/geth
 ```